darkbatcher/picobat-www/download.md

   [3]: https://sourceforge.net/projects/dos9/files/dos9-218.3/x86-dos9-u8.exe/download
   [4]: https://sourceforge.net/projects/dos9/files/dos9-218.3/x86_64-dos9-u8.exe/download

-Once the setup is downloaded, just run it to get a fresh *Dos9* install on your computer, navigate through the setup and have some fun within seconds (no, really, this is quite straightforward).
+Once the setup is downloaded, just run it to get a fresh *Picobat* install on your computer, navigate through the setup and have some fun within seconds (no, really, this is quite straightforward).

 ### The tough guys' method ##

-If you are a *really tough* guy, and you want to customise your *Dos9* a little more, you may want to build you own version of *Dos9*.
+If you are a *really tough* guy, and you want to customise your *Picobat* a little more, you may want to build you own version of *Picobat*.
 However, this is not quite as straightforward as the previous option, especially on Windows.

 Before even trying to do so, you must have a couple of programs installed on your